boonin123/UdacityDogProject/README.md

 After that, I built my final algorithm using the above requirements and the InceptionV3 model.
 I found that it worked well on all 6 of the images I fed it to test!
 It correctly identified humans and dogs separately, was accurate in the dog breed classification, and did not get fooled by the final two images of cats.

+The link to my Medium Blog Post can be found [here](https://medium.com/@noahboonin/udacity-data-scientist-nanodegree-capstone-dog-breed-classifier-94befe019346)

 #### Acknowledgements
 Thank you to Udacity for providing all the materials and the starter code for this project.
 Below are the data and code citations relevant to this project.
 - The Dog Images data can be downloaded [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip)